 There is no question that a collision between cars can cause injuries to the occupants of the vehicles involved.
 However, that damage does not compare to the harm caused when a car hits a person.
 The impact of that type of collision can cause catastrophic injuries.
 The most common injuries in pedestrian accidents include:

-Facial injuries: When a pedestrian is hit by a car, injuries to the face are likely to occur.
+- Facial injuries: When a pedestrian gets hit by a car, injuries to the face are likely to occur.
 These can leave permanent and disfiguring scars.

-Spinal cord injury: Spinal damage can often cause extreme pain and may need surgical intervention or long-term physical therapy.
+- Spinal cord injuries: Spinal damage can often cause extreme pain and may need surgical intervention or long-term physical therapy.
 In some cases, the damage can cause partial to full paralysis, which can be permanent.

-Loss of limb: A collision between a car and a pedestrian can cause massive trauma to the limbs of the person on foot.
-The injury can be so destructive that amputation can occur at the scene of the accident, or surgical amputation may be needed afterward.
-This can be life-threatening to the victim.
+- Losses of limb: A collision between a car and a pedestrian can cause massive trauma to the pedestrian’s limbs.
+The injury can be so destructive that traumatic amputation can occur at the scene.
+In other cases, surgical amputation may be necessary afterward.
+This can be life-threatening to the victim either way.

-Broken bones and bone fractures: The violent impact of a car hitting a person can cause bones to break or fracture.
-These can be serious and will most likely take a long time to heal.
-In some cases, the victim may even suffer long-term pain and may never regain full use of the limb.
+- Bone fractures: The violent impact of a car hitting a person can cause bones to break or fracture.
+These can be serious and will likely take a long time to heal.
+In some cases, the victim could even suffer long-term pain and never regain full use of the limb.

 Pedestrian Accident Statistics

-According to a U.S. Department of Transportation’s Fatality Analysis Reporting System, there has been a 51 percent increase of pedestrians killed in traffic accidents nationwide since reaching the lowest in point in 2009.
-In fact, there has been an average of one pedestrian killed in traffic crashes every 1.5 hours.
+According to a U.S. Department of Transportation report, pedestrian fatalities have increased 51 percent nationwide since their lowest point in 2009.
+An average of one pedestrian dies in a traffic crash every 1.5 hours.
 Here are a few more disturbing statistics to consider:

 - More fatalities occurred in the dark (75%) than in daylight (22%), dusk (2%), and dawn (1%).

-- 72 percent of the fatalities occurred at non-intersections.
+- Seventy-two percent of the fatalities occurred at non-intersections.

-- 17 percent of traffic accident deaths were pedestrians.
+- Seventeen percent of traffic accident deaths were pedestrians.

-- 48 percent of all fatal pedestrian accidents involved alcohol, on part of the driver or the pedestrian.
+- Forty-eight percent of all fatal pedestrian accidents involved alcohol by the driver or the pedestrian.

-- 21 percent of pedestrians killed were hit by hit-and-run drivers.
+- Twenty-one percent of pedestrians killed got hit by hit-and-run drivers.

-In Washington, the Washington Traffic Safety Commission reports 32 percent of pedestrian fatalities in car accidents involved a distracted driver.
+In Washington, the Washington Traffic Safety Commission reports that 32 percent of pedestrian crash fatalities involved distracted drivers.
 In addition, 43 percent of deaths involved an impaired pedestrian.

 Pedestrian Laws in Washington State

 Washington law sets specific rules for when drivers must yield to pedestrians and vice versa.
 These laws can help determine who was at fault for the accident.
-Drivers are legally required to be vigilant and watch out for pedestrians at all times.
+Drivers are legally required to be vigilant and watch out for pedestrians.
 However, pedestrians explicitly have the right of way in the following places:

 - On the sidewalk